Some hypnotists don’t “get” the first rule of being a great hypnotist.

 If you’re ever going to become great at hypnosis then — It is up to… YOU!

-That is the first rule of being great.
+That is the hypnotist rule number one of being great.

 Don’t squander the advice and training you’ve gotten here at the Hypnosis Training Academy.